mlabs-haskell/hydra-auction-onchain/docs/spec.md

 # Hydra auction blockchain protocol

-The hydra auction blockchain protocol allows to run closed auctions on both L1 and L2 Hydra Heads.
+The Hydra auction blockchain protocol allows to run closed auctions on both L1 and L2 Hydra Heads.

-It allows delegates to anounce themselves on-chain offering sellers to use Hydra Heads they manage;
+It allows delegates to announce themselves on-chain offering sellers to use Hydra Heads they manage;
-selers to announce an auction;
+sellers to announce an auction;
 and bidders to enter auctions they are interested in and sellers to decide who is allowed.
-Once the bidding that can happen on L1 or L2 is finished the winner can buy the lot or seller can reclaim it back.
+Once the bidding on L1 or L2 is finished the winner can buy the lot or the seller can reclaim it.
-Finally auctions get cleaned up to get back ADA locked and free the chain from unneeded assets.
+Finally, auctions get cleaned up to get back ADA locked and free the chain from unneeded assets.

 The protocol uses the following components shown on the diagram